catppuccin/atuin/README.md

 ## Usage

+1. Ensure the directory `~/.config/atuin/themes/` exists; create it if needed.
-1. Download the flavor and accent combination of your choice.
+2. Download the flavor and accent combination of your choice.
-2. Move the theme file to `~/.config/atuin/themes/` (create the directory if needed).
+3. Move the downloaded theme file to `~/.config/atuin/themes/`.
-3. Edit `~/.config/atuin/config.toml` and make sure it includes a `theme` table and a name for the theme you want to use.
+4. Edit `~/.config/atuin/config.toml` and make sure it includes a `theme` table and a name for the theme you want to use.
 I.E.:

 ```
 [theme]